Learn why the cost to heat your home with propane is going up—and what to do about it.

 Cue the old infomercial host: There must be another way!

-All the stress and upfront financial investment vanish when you go with Sealed for your home upgrades.
+All the stress vanishes when you go with Sealed for your home upgrades.

 Here’s how it works: If your house qualifies for a Sealed energy makeover, you’ll get a free expert energy assessment of your home, and we’ll create a customized plan for your energy upgrades.
 (You’ll get everything you need and nothing you don’t!)

-After you approve the plan, we’ll hire and vet the best local contractors, pay the costs upfront, and manage the project from start to finish.
-(And if you don’t save energy, we don’t get paid.)
+After you approve the plan, we’ll hire and vet the best local contractors and manage the project from start to finish.
+(And if you don’t save energy, we take the hit.)